PyGSDR/PyGS/README.md

 - Python files for the original GSD are available on [Dr. Jinlei Zheng's GitHub](https://github.com/AlexJinlei/Magnetic_Flux_Rope_Detection).

 ## Acknowledgements
-We thank the help and previous work of Dr. Jinlei Zheng who created the original GSD, and acknowledge the NASA 80NSSC23K0256 for funding.
+We appreciate the help and previous work of Dr. Jinlei Zheng who created the original GSD, and acknowledge the NASA grant 80NSSC23K0256 for funding.

 ## Notes
 @Jun 27, 2023: